EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 In the next step, we use a Dask cluster in the cloud.
 One option for doing so, is to use [coiled.io](https://www.coiled.io/).
 Coiled can be used with Amazon Web Services (AWS), [Azure](https://docs.coiled.io/user_guide/setup/azure/cli.html) or the Google Cloud Platform ([GCP](https://docs.coiled.io/user_guide/setup/gcp/cli.html)) account.
 The advantage is that one does not have to bother about the installation of the infrastructure for scaling.
-**Disclaimer:** I do not work for coiled nor is this is advertisement :blush:.

 Till recently, it was possible to use Microsoft's Planetary Computer but this option has been stopped (please see Github discussion [here](https://github.com/microsoft/PlanetaryComputer/discussions/347)),

-Below, we use the AWS installation.
-The installation nodes are based on the coiled.io documentation [here](https://docs.coiled.io/user_guide/setup/index.html), [here](https://youtu.be/12mnkIYSekk) and [here](https://docs.coiled.io/user_guide/setup/aws/manual.html).
-The latter is for the manual installation.
-In the steps below, we follow the [video of coiled](https://www.youtube.com/watch?v=d6XouzFP_AY) but add some additional steps below for setting up AWS in case you are new to this.
+Below, we use the AWS installation and follow the automated installation and follow the Youtube [video of Coiled](https://www.youtube.com/watch?v=d6XouzFP_AY) but add some additional steps below for setting up AWS in case you are new to this.
 We also suggest to create a virtual environment in Miniconda/Anaconda.

 The steps below are done a Windows 10 computer.